inaciogu/inaciogu/README.md

 # 🌠 About Me

 <h4>I'm a web developer from Brazil and I started my programming journey in June 2021 through the Trybe course, and quickly fell in love with the technology area.
-I am highly communicative and dedicated, and I really enjoy learning new things.
-I have experience working with frontend, using react and typescript, along with ui material.
-I study backend with focus on node.js and express also through the Trybe that I will finish in June of this year.
+I am highly communicative, dedicated, and I really enjoy learning new things.
+I have experience working with frontend, using react and typescript, along with material ui.
+I study backend with focus on node.js and express also through the Trybe that I will finish in July of this year.
 </h4>

 ## ⚙️ &nbsp;GitHub Analytics